weavejester/ring-anti-forgery/README.md

 the cookie and the POST parameter don't match, then a 403 Forbidden response is returned.
 This ensures that requests cannot be POSTed from other domains.

-## Install

-Add the following dependency to your `project.clj`:

-    [ring-anti-forgery "0.1.1"]

 ## Caveats

 The anti-forgery middleware will prevent POSTs working for web service routes, so you should only apply this middleware to the part of your website meant for browsers.

 [1]: http://en.wikipedia.org/wiki/Cross-site_request_forgery